 This suite of commands facilitates meticulous analysis of the program’s memory state, providing valuable insights into its inner workings.
 By skillfully leveraging these commands, developers can confidently debug and analyze their programs, armed with the precision and confidence required to address memory-related challenges and ensure optimal program behavior.

-1. x – The x command in GDB allows developers to examine the contents of memory at a given address.
+command in GDB allows developers to examine the contents of memory at a given address.
 It supports various formats, such as displaying memory as bytes, words, or instructions.
-This versatile command is valuable for inspecting the values stored in memory, examining data structures, and understanding the program’s memory layout.
+This versatile command is valuable for inspecting the values stored in memory, examining data structures, and understanding the program’s memory layout. - print – The

-2. print – The print command in GDB allows developers to display the value of a variable or expression.
+command in GDB allows developers to display the value of a variable or expression.
 It evaluates the specified expression and prints its current value.
-This command is useful for inspecting variables, debugging complex expressions, and understanding the program’s state during execution.
+This command is useful for inspecting variables, debugging complex expressions, and understanding the program’s state during execution. - set – The

-3. set – The set command in GDB enables developers to modify the value of a variable or memory location.
+command in GDB enables developers to modify the value of a variable or memory location.
 It assigns a new value to the specified variable or memory address.
-This command is beneficial for modifying variables during debugging, exploring different program states, and testing hypotheses.
+This command is beneficial for modifying variables during debugging, exploring different program states, and testing hypotheses. - display – The

-4. display – The display command allows developers to monitor the value of an expression continuously.
+command allows developers to monitor the value of an expression continuously.
 It automatically displays the value of the specified expression after each step or breakpoint hit.
-This command is helpful for tracking variable values, monitoring changes in expressions over time, and gaining insights into program state during execution.
+This command is helpful for tracking variable values, monitoring changes in expressions over time, and gaining insights into program state during execution. - write – The

-5. write – The write command in GDB enables developers to modify the contents of memory at a given address.
+command in GDB enables developers to modify the contents of memory at a given address.
 It allows for direct manipulation of memory values.
-This command is useful for patching or modifying data stored in memory during debugging, experimenting with different values, and observing their impact on program behavior.
+This command is useful for patching or modifying data stored in memory during debugging, experimenting with different values, and observing their impact on program behavior. - compare – The

 Registers